4rays/swift-fsrs/README.md

 An idiomatic and configurable Swift implementation of the [FSRS spaced repetition algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

-The workhorse of the algorithm is the `Scheduler` protocol.
-It takes a card and a review and returns a new card and review log object.

-Out of the box, the library ships with a short-term and a long-term scheduler.
-Use the short-term scheduler when you want to support multiple reviews of the same card in a single day.
-Use the long-term scheduler otherwise.

-The library uses `v5` of the FSRS algorithm but supports is designed to support custom algorithm implementations, and by defaults ships with the `v5` implementation.

 ## Installation

 Add the following to your `Package.swift` file: